Notre-Dame de Paris: 19th-century restoration

 In the decades after the Napoleonic Wars, Notre-Dame fell into such a state of disrepair that Paris officials considered its demolition.
 Victor Hugo, who admired the cathedral, wrote the novel Notre-Dame de Paris (published in English as The Hunchback of Notre-Dame) in 1831 to save Notre-Dame.
 The book was an enormous success, raising awareness of the cathedral's decaying state.
 The same year as Hugo's novel was published, anti-Legitimists plundered Notre-Dame's sacristy.
-In 1844 King Louis Philippe ordered that the church be restored.
+In 1844 King Louis Philippe I ordered that the church be restored.

 The architect who had been in charge of Notre-Dame's maintenance, Étienne-Hippolyte Godde, was dismissed.
 Jean-Baptiste Lassus and Eugène Viollet-le-Duc, who had distinguished themselves with the restoration of the nearby Sainte-Chapelle, were appointed in 1844.
 The next year, Viollet-le-Duc submitted a budget of 3,888,500 francs, which was reduced to 2,650,000 francs, for the restoration of Notre-Dame and the construction of a new sacristy building.
 This budget was exhausted in 1850, and work stopped as Viollet-le-Duc made proposals for more money.
 In totality, the restoration cost over 12 million francs.
 Supervising a large team of sculptors, glass makers and other craftsmen, and working from drawings or engravings, Viollet-le-Duc remade or added decorations if he felt they were in the spirit of the original style.
 One of the latter items was a taller and more ornate flèche, to replace the original 13th-century flèche, which had been removed in 1786.
 The decoration of the restoration included a bronze roof statue of Saint Thomas that resembles Viollet-le-Duc, as well as the sculpture of mythical creatures on the Galerie des Chimères.

 The construction of the sacristy was especially financially costly.
 To secure a firm foundation, it was necessary for Viollet-le-Duc's labourers to dig 9 m.
 Master glassworkers meticulously copied styles of the 13th century, as written about by art historians Antoine Lusson and Adolphe Napoléon Didron.

 During the Paris Commune of March through May 1871, the cathedral and other churches were closed, and some two hundred priests and the Archbishop of Paris were taken as hostages.
 In May, during the Semaine sanglante of "Bloody Week", as the army recaptured the city, the Communards targeted the cathedral, along with the Tuileries Palace and other landmarks, for destruction; the Communards piled the furniture together in order to burn the cathedral.
 The arson was halted when the Communard government realised that the fire would also destroy the neighbouring Hôtel-Dieu hospital, filled with hundreds of patients.